 If ever Linux was starved for choices in certain areas in terms of apps, image editing is certainly not one of those.
-You are literally spoilt for choices.
 And these apps are not just bare apps, some of these are as awesome as many paid-for apps available on other platforms.
 So it was all about 10 best free Linux photo editors.
 I hope one of these will fit your needs.
-I know there are many more image editors so let me know in the comment section which image editor you use.
 Thanks for reading!